MicrosoftDocs/defender-docs/articles/defender-for-cloud/how-to-manage-attack-path.md

 # Identify and remediate attack paths

-Defender for Cloud's dynamic approach to attack paths allows security teams to search for environment specific attack paths.
-Defender for Cloud doesn't search for specific preset attack paths, instead, a dynamic algorithmic method is used to detect potential attack paths based on each customers multicloud environmental context.
-This allows security teams to focus on the most impactful security issues that could lead to a breach.
+Defender for Cloud's dynamic approach to attack paths lets you search for attack paths specific to your environment.
+Instead of looking for preset attack paths, Defender for Cloud uses a dynamic algorithm to detect potential attack paths based on your multicloud context.
+Attack path analysis helps you focus on the most critical security issues that could lead to a breach.

-The attack path analysis can be used to address security issues that pose immediate threats with the greatest potential of being exploited in your environment.
+You can use attack path analysis to address security issues that pose immediate threats and have the greatest potential for exploitation in your environment.
 Defender for Cloud analyzes which security issues are part of potential attack paths that attackers could use to breach your environment.
-It also highlights the security recommendations that need to be resolved in order to mitigate it.
+It also highlights the security recommendations you need to resolve to mitigate these issues.

-By default attack paths are organized by their risk level.
+By default attack paths are organized by risk level.
 The risk level is determined by a context-aware risk-prioritization engine that considers the risk factors of each resource.
 Learn more about how Defender for Cloud [prioritizes security recommendations](risk-prioritization.md).

 ## Prerequisites

 - You must [enable Defender Cloud Security Posture Management (CSPM)](enable-enhanced-security.md) and have [agentless scanning](enable-vulnerability-assessment-agentless.md) enabled.

-- **Required roles and permissions**: Security Reader, Security Admin, Reader, Contributor or Owner.
+- **Required roles and permissions**: Security Reader, Security Admin, Reader, Contributor, or Owner.

 **To view attack paths that are related to containers**: